Calcutta (song): Chart positions

-All-time charts

 Cover versions

 The Four Preps released a 45rpm single vocal version shortly after Welk's recording in 1961, Capitol Records 4508.
 It briefly entered the Billboard Hot 100.

 Al Caiola released a version on his 1961 album Golden Hit Instrumentals, UAS 6142.

 The Ventures released a version on their 1963 Dolton album The Ventures Play Telstar and the Lonely Bull, BST 8019.

 Les Baxter made a version of the song, which was featured in Volume 3: Space Capades on the 1960s CD compilation Ultra-Lounge.

 There is also a vocal version by Marino Marini, and a French-language cover by Petula Clark, Ma Fête À Moi.

 There are German versions by Vico Torriani, Die Travellers, and Rainhard Fendrich.